-Internal validation of the GARFIELD-AF risk models at 2 year of follow-up is presented in supplementary table S1.
+Internal validation of the GARFIELD-AF risk models at 2-year of follow-up is presented in Supplementary material online, Table S1.
 The three models have a low change in the C-statistic after adjusting for fitting the models on the same dataset on which they were derived.